godaddy/gasket/packages/gasket-start-plugin/README.md

 ### local

 Executes the `build`, `preboot` and `start` lifecycles.
-This command always forces the environment to `local`, and is intended for local app development, only.
+This command defaults the environment to `local`, and is intended for local app development, only.

 Plugins can hook the `start` lifecycle, inspect the command id, and adjust startup behavior based on if the **start** or **local** commands was used.
 This